tildearrow/furnace/po/README.md

 ./scripts/update-po.sh
 ```

-if successful, a new file will be created in the `po` directory that you can edit using a text editor.
+if successful, a new file (yourlangcode.po) will be created in the `po` directory that you can edit using a text editor.

-be sure to edit CMakeLists.txt as well, to make sure the translation file is compiled. add the language code to `FURNACE_LANGUAGES`.

 ## editing an existing translation